Diego Llorente

-Having been developed at Real Madrid, who also loaned him twice to clubs in La Liga, Llorente signed with Real Sociedad in June 2017.
+Having been developed at Real Madrid, who also loaned him twice to clubs in La Liga, he signed with Real Sociedad in June 2017.
 Three years later, he joined Leeds United.

 Llorente made his full debut for Spain in 2016.
 He was part of the squad at Euro 2020.

 Club career

 Real Madrid

 Born in Madrid, Llorente joined Real Madrid's youth system in July 2002, one month shy of his ninth birthday.
 In the 2012–13 season he made his senior debut, appearing with the C team in a 1–1 away draw against Caudal Deportivo in the Segunda División B.

 On 24 March 2013, Llorente made his first appearance with Real Madrid Castilla, coming on as a substitute for injured Iván González in an eventual 4–0 home win over Córdoba CF. On 11 May, he was an unused bench player for the main squad in a La Liga match at RCD Espanyol, but finally made his debut in the competition on 1 June, replacing Álvaro Arbeloa for the dying minutes of the last game of the campaign, at home against CA Osasuna.

 On 14 July 2015, Llorente moved to neighbouring Rayo Vallecano in a season-long loan deal.
 He scored his first goal in the top flight on 3 January 2016, the first in a 2–2 home draw against Real Sociedad, and was an undisputed starter as his team eventually suffered relegation as third from bottom.

 Llorente was loaned to Málaga CF also in the top tier on 8 July 2016.